td-tan/odin-recipes/README.md

 ## After

-My HTML knowledge was already solid, so it was not challenge for me.
+My basic HTML knowledge was already solid enough, so it was not much of a challenge.

 However, instead my commit messages were all over the place before this project.